The best hotels in Chinatown

 At $280-420/night (The Clan Hotel, Cross Street), you get a rooftop pool, a thoughtfully designed room with proper heritage references, and a location that's 3 minutes from Telok Ayer MRT.
 The gap in experience is real and worth it if you can afford it.
 Anything in the $110-220/night middle range.
 Dorsett Singapore, Amoy Hotel. hits a genuine sweet spot of comfort, location, and value.

-Chinatown's best neighborhoods
+Chinatown's best hotel regions

 Chinatown proper along Pagoda Street and Keong Saik Road is where you want to be.
 It puts you 10 minutes from Clarke Quay and within walking distance of Maxwell Food Centre, which is reason enough on its own.